Kershaw bounces back, Dodgers beat winless A’s 5-1

 Oakland and Atlanta (0-4) are the only winless teams in the majors.

+“It (stinks) to start this way but we know how good we are,” A’s starter Chris Bassitt said.
+“It’s just embarrassing right now.”

-Knocked around in his first outing when he lost at Colorado on opening day – the Dodgers’ lone defeat this season – Kershaw (1-1) was much more crisp against slumping Oakland.
+Knocked around in his first outing at Colorado – the Dodgers’ lone defeat this season – Kershaw (1-1) was much more crisp against slumping Oakland.
 The three-time NL Cy Young Award winner allowed one run and four hits, didn’t walk a batter and retired 20 of 22 following Ramón Laureano’s RBI double in the first.

+It was Kershaw’s first win in four career starts at the Oakland Coliseum

+“Just better overall,” Kershaw said.
+“A little bit sharper than last time.
+I kind of like pitching here.
+It’s a cool place.”

 Kershaw also got a little help from instant replay.

 Stephen Piscotty appeared to hit a two-out homer down the left-field line in the fourth, although no signal was given by third base umpire Brian Gorman or plate ump Adrian Johnson.
-Piscotty rounded the bases and crossed home plate as Dodgers manager Dave Roberts protested.
+Piscotty rounded the bases and crossed home plate as Roberts protested.
 After all four umpires met in the infield and ruled the ball foul, A’s manager Bob Melvin asked for a replay review and the call was confirmed.
 Piscotty then grounded out.

+“I didn’t get any confirmation from the home plate umpire,” Melvin said.
+“The first base umpire told me it was 15 feet foul.”

 Blake Treinen and Kenley Jansen retired three batters apiece for Los Angeles to close it out.